-B2A -business to any body is a sarcastic coinage used on analogy with B2B -business to business, B2C -business to government.
+B2A - business to anybody is a sarcastic coinage used on analogy with B2B - business to business, B2C - business to customer, B2G - business to government.

 Their company is a small profitable B2A with a strong desire for success.

 Today we can often see vocabulary in professional discourse with emotional semantic component expressing addressee's attitude to addressant, which implies that such discourse vocabulary has a lot of different nuances of meaning.